DFE-Digital/get-help-with-tech-prototype/README.md

-# Increasing children’s internet access (prototype)
+# Get help with technology prototype

 This prototype is based on the [GOV.UK prototype kit](https://github.com/alphagov/govuk-prototype-kit)